ibm-cloud-docs/vpc/vpn-client-to-site-monitoring.md

    Do not give multiple {{site.data.keyword.mon_full_notm}} instances the same name.
    {: important}

 1. Optionally, select a resource group.
 A resource group organizes account resources in customizable groupings.
-Any account resource that is managed by using IBM Cloud Identity and Access Management (IAM) access control belongs to a resource group within your account.
+Any account resource that is managed by using {{site.data.keyword.iamlong}} (IAM) access control belongs to a resource group within your account.

    If you do not have any pre-configured resource groups, or have no reason to share this resource selectively, use the default selection.
    {: note}